saturneric/GpgFrontend/README.md

 ## Build

 The tutorial for building the software will be released shortly.
+Before the relevant documents are released, you can refer to the project-related Github Action file if you know it.

 ## Contract

 If you want to contact me individually, you can email [eric@bktus.com](mailto:eric@bktus.com).

-### Contributing
+### Contributing & Bugs Report

 Feel free to dive in!
 [Open an issue](https://github.com/saturneric/GpgFrontend/issues/new) or submit PRs.